rryam/QuoteKit/README.md

 ## List Authors

  Returns the `Authors` object matching the given queries from the `/authors` API.
-By default, the list contains 20 `Author` in one page.
+By default, the list contains 20 `Author` on one page.
 You can filter multiple authors by providing their slugs in the query parameter.

  ```swift
 var authors: Authors?